tytydraco/yessleep/out/Tiny_Footsteps.md

 The dead girl giggled with her raspy voice and I dropped her, letting out a shriek of terror.
-She hit the floor floorboards with a thud, then hopped to her feet and scurried out the door into the darkness, giggling as she went.
+She hit the floorboards with a thud, then hopped to her feet and scurried out the door into the darkness, giggling as she went.
 I listened to her tiny footsteps fade away down the hall.